 What services does LSC provide for undocumented youth?

 Detained Immigrant Children’s Project

-LSC provides legal screenings and “Know Your Rights” presentations to youth who are detained by immigration.
+LSC provides legal screenings and “Know Your Rights” presentations to youth who are detained by immigration authorities.
 We also represent these minors in San Francisco Immigration Court and make referrals for youth who have reunified with family in other areas.
-If you or another minor you know was detained by immigration, click here for more information.
+If you or another minor you know was detained by immigration authorities, click here for more information.

 Immigration Court/In Removal Proceedings

 LSC represents children and youth who are eligible for certain kinds of relief who are in removal (deportation) proceedings before the San Francisco Immigration Court.
 We also appear in immigration court as attorneys of the day on the juvenile dockets to help screen youth who do not yet have an attorney and make referrals to organizations that might be able to help them.
 If you are already in proceedings and have an upcoming immigration court hearing, review our Immigration Court Guide for information about what to expect at court.